ouweiya/zustand-zh/docs/previous-versions/zustand-v3-create-context.md

 }
 ```

-## createContext usage with initialization from props
+## createContext usage with initialization from props {#createcontext-usage-with-initialization-from-props}

 ```tsx
 import create from 'zustand'